 Forgetting to turn off your outdoor shower can turn into a disaster for your wallet, especially if you use well water or live under drought conditions.
 This EZ-FLO self-closing shower valve installs directly in line with your showerhead and will operate as long as there is tension on the pull chain.
 Once you release the chain, it shuts off and conserves water, making it ideal for homes in areas prone to drought or with older well systems.

 Brass construction and chrome finish make it a durable choice for outdoor applications.
 The ½-inch inlet and outlet make it a direct installation for most water-supply pipe fittings.
 Pro Tip: Be sure to drain your outdoor shower’s pipes before winter sets in.
 Install a catch to hold the pull chain open, as well, to lessen your chances of a pipe bursting.

-If you’re looking for a stylish upgrade for your clawfoot tub or luxury shower, check out the Kingston Brass KSC266C Vintage Wall Mount Tub Faucet.
+If you’re looking for a stylish upgrade for your clawfoot tub or luxury shower, check out this vintage-style tub faucet from Kingston Brass.
 This kit features a two-hole installation pattern that installs as a wall-mounted unit for shower applications or directly to your clawfoot tub’s plumbing.
 It has two valves for adjusting to the perfect temperature and features a built-in tub spout with a 59-inch shower wand that rests on the spout.
 It comes in several finishes, including chrome, matte black, brushed nickel, and antique brass.